Wuhpondiscord/Flipper-Zero-animations/README.md

 2. **Contact on Discord**: You can also reach out for help on Discord by direct messaging [@wuhp](https://discordapp.com/users/wuhp).

-We are here to assist you with any difficulties you may encounter while using Flipper Zero Animations.
+I'm here to assist you with any difficulties you may encounter while using Flipper Zero Animations.

 ## Contact
 If you have any other inquiries or suggestions, please feel free to contact us: